ICC (International Code Council) Changes Take Effect March 2016

 - UCC-F110 Building Subcode Technical Section

-- This form is to be used for roofing, siding and decks, interior and exterior construction.
+- This form is to be used for decks, pools, sheds over 200 sq. ft., commercial work, and other interior and exterior construction projects.
+When in doubt, please call for clarification.

 - UCC-F120 Electrical Subcode Technical Section